This super easy and almost irresistible pumpkin dip with cream cheese is sure to be a hit at your next holiday gathering!

 Where do appetizers fit into your holiday plans?

-Do you prefer sweet or savory apps at Christmas?
+Do you prefer sweet or savory apps during the holidays?